Essential Caregivers and Visitor Guidance

 • Labour: Two (2) support persons (same) during labour and delivery

-No other visitors allowed in the program.
+No other visitors are allowed in the program.

 All support people must adhere to the personal protective equipment guidelines directed by staff